-Chemical applications of group theory and quantum mechanics applied to molecular structure.
-Discussion of spectroscopic selection rules, symmetry and chemical bonding, and the spectroscopy of transition metal complexes.
-Prerequisite: CHM 301 or permission of the instructor.
-Three hours lecture.
+This elective course emphasizes chemical applications of group theory and quantum mechanics applied to molecular structure.
+Discussion of spectroscopic selection rules, symmetry and chemical bonding, and the spectroscopy of transition metal complexes are also included.
+The prerequisite for this course is CHM 332 or permission of the instructor.
+This course has three hours of lecture.

-INSTRUMENTAL ANALYSIS
+INSTRUMENTAL ANALYSIS 4 credits